DrMichaelLindner/pyMRSutils/README.md

 ## *Dependencies*
-the utils are developed in python 2.7 and the following packages need to be installed: numpy, pydicom, matplotloib and easygui.
+The utils are developed in python 2.7 and the following packages need to be installed: numpy, pydicom, matplotloib and easygui.